ppy/osu-wiki/news/2024/2024-07-22-project-loved-july-2024.md

 220 BPM, 5:44 | 7.46★\
 *description written by [aceticke](https://osu.ppy.sh/users/8838763)*

-[NEUROTYPICAL SYSTEM]( https://osu.ppy.sh/beatmapsets/1734223#taiko) rockets into the Loved voting this month by esteemed mapper [Nwolf]( https://osu.ppy.sh/users/1910766)!
-You might know of *breakchild* already, but if you haven't, then why not jump into their amazing music with this map from the [osu!taiko World Cup 2022]( https://osu.ppy.sh/wiki/en/Tournaments/TWC/2022)?
+[NEUROTYPICAL SYSTEM](https://osu.ppy.sh/beatmapsets/1734223#taiko) rockets into the Loved voting this month by esteemed mapper [Nwolf](https://osu.ppy.sh/users/1910766)!
+You might know of *breakchild* already, but if you haven't, then why not jump into their amazing music with this map from the [osu!taiko World Cup 2022](/wiki/Tournaments/TWC/2022)?
 It's full of tricky fast-paced patterns ready to challenge those who dare to give it a shot.
-Fefinitely befitting of a Semifinals tiebreaker!
+Definitely befitting of a Semifinals tiebreaker!

 Give it a shot and let us know what you think!